radcli14/drubble/README.md

 ### Volley dRuBbLe
 First person bounces it over the center barrier, second person attempts to return it.
-The round ends when either player can no longer return the ball, at which time the last player to hit the ball over the barrier earns a point.
+The round ends when the ball hits the ground, at which time the last player to hit the ball over the barrier earns a point.
-Bounces are unlimited, and bounces of the ground are allowed.

 ### Triple dRuBbLe (Planned)
 First person throws it, second person bounces it to the third person, who bounces it to the first person who has run behind them.